 You can find out more and try the Beaver Builder demo by clicking here.

 One of the most important tools for any website owner is Google Analytics.
-MonsterInsights Allows you to bring your Analytics account right to your WordPress Dashboard in minutes.
+MonsterInsights allows you to bring your analytics account right to your WordPress Dashboard in minutes.

-Furthermore, Constant Contact allows you to get your newsletters out to customers without manually sorting through thousands of email addresses.
+Additionally, Constant Contact allows you to get your newsletters out to customers without manually sorting through thousands of email addresses.

 7. WP Mail SMTP

 WP Mail SMTP fixes that issue by changing your old PHP to a trusted SMTP (Simple Mail Transfer Protocol).
-As a result, you’ll get all of the emails from your WordPress site when something happens that requires your attention.
+As a result, you get all the emails from your WordPress site when something happens that requires your attention.
 This plugin helps you stay on top of things once your site is up and running.

 10. Yoast SEO

-This plugin monitors your website in real time against Malware, brute force hackers, and more.
-There is a whole slew of other great features included with this tool.
-You can backup your website so that if something should happen to go wrong, you can bring your website back without rebuilding from the ground up.
+This plugin monitors your website in real time against malware, brute force hackers, and more.
+There's a whole slew of other great features included with this tool.
+One of the best is that it allows you to backup your website so that if something should go wrong, you can bring your site back without rebuilding from the ground up.

 16. Shared Counts